You can select one of two possible endpoints for your studies:

 Note: GRE is not required for application to the program, but it may be helpful to the admissions committee in evaluating international applications.

-It is in your best interests to first find a supervisor who is willing to accept you for your graduate studies, before you apply to the program.
-You may send in your complete application to the program, and we will circulate your application to interested faculty.
-However, just because you send an application into the program, does not guarantee that a supervisor will be found for you.
+It is in your best interests to first find a supervisor who is willing to fund your graduate studies, before you apply to one of the Universities.
+You may apply on-line without securing a supervisor, and we will circulate your application to interested faculty.
+However, just because you submit an on-line application to either UBC (Bioinformatics) or SFU (MBB or SFU), does not guarantee that a supervisor will be found for you.
 It would be most beneficial to contact potential supervisors and make them aware that you are interested in entering their lab for graduate studies.
 The program will make every attempt to match you with a potential supervisor, but it is ultimately your responsibility to find someone.
-Please see the application process page for more detail.

 Before you even consider applying to the program, you require a 76% average, or B+ (based on your last two years of full time study).